Forum Schedule

 Time: 11:00 - 11:50 AM (50 mins)

-Elecraft K4 update Eric Swartz, WA6HHQ
+2025 Elecraft Update with Q&A Eric Swartz, WA6HHQ

 [TEK] Hear all about the Elecraft K4 transceiver--its ongoing updates and good things to come--all from the radio's designer.
 Eric will also take questions as time allows.